Hitting the Music in West Coast Swing Pt. 2

 • Directly to Crowd Charge (can style with Leader's Drape if in Handshake Hold)

-• Right Outside-Turn Endings
+• Right-Side Right-Turn Endings

 • Handshake Hold Duck-Turn into Under-Arm Dip